 Due to its wonderful ambience, charm and compliment of many great shops and wine bars, St-Remy-de-Provence market is a very popular.
+In fact, it just might be my favourite!
+If you’d like a truly immersive experience, I offer private Market Tours in Saint Remy de Provence.

 Hundreds of vendors line up every week and many, if they aren’t regulars, wait from 6 am onwards merely in the hope that a regular will cancel so that they can jostle to take their place.
 All of this is regulated by the ‘placier.’
 See here a video of Alain, the Placier of Saint Remy de Provence:

-I might be biased as I work in this market.
+I might be biased as I used to work in this market.
 I will try not to be.
 St Remy is one of the most popular markets with tourists.
 This is for good reason.
 Many of the most popular weekly markets actually have the same lucky vendors.
 It is my self-imposed task to find the subtle differences between these markets.

 St Remy is the best market for women’s market dresses (linen loose-fitting dresses in blues and whites that everyone wears in the heat) and handbags.
 Don’t be fooled by the shops- the market dresses are often exactly the same and cheaper.
 Right now you’ll start seeing scarves and boots appear…